XRPLF/xrpl-dev-portal/content/tx_format.md

 ## Finality of Results ##

 A signed transaction can be submitted to any `rippled` server, by anyone.
 The server processes the transaction and passes it on to other servers in the network according to its own logic.
-If enough servers apply a transaction to a ledger that the transaction passes consensus, then the transaction becomes a permanent part of the shared, validated global ledger.
+If enough servers apply a transaction to a ledger that the transaction passes consensus, then the transaction becomes a permanent part of the shared, validated Ripple Consensus Ledger.
 This can happen in two ways: Either the transaction is successful (a `tes` result), or the transaction fails but the fee is charged anyway (a `tec` result).
 No transaction with any other result is included in a ledger.

 Transactions that failed in other ways could still succeed (or fail with a `tec`) and become included in later ledgers.
 A server might even store a temporarily-failed, signed transaction and then successfully apply it later without asking first; the signature means that the transaction is authorized to happen.